 Traditionally, both physical and cyber defenses have focused on protecting against threats that originate outside an organization’s perimeter.
 However, this approach is less effective in the current digital threat landscape, as cyber-attacks are increasingly originating internally.

-Social engineering attacks, compromised credentials, and employee negligence can cost businesses millions in damages every year.
+Social engineering attacks, compromised credentials, and employee negligence can cost an average of $17.4 million annually.
 Even with reactive measures, many organizations fail to respond promptly to these threats, resulting in significant financial losses and reputational damage.

 Rise of Ransomware